emzinnia/nuzlocke-generator/SEARCH.md

 # Search (Advanced + Performant) — Implementation Plan

+> **Implementation Status: ✅ Complete (Phase 1-3)**
+>
+> The search engine is now implemented in `src/utils/search/` with:
+> - Tokenizer, Parser, Compiler, and Normalization utilities
+> - Full integration with PokemonEditor → Box → PokemonByFilter
+> - Comprehensive test suite (39 tests)
+>
+> Remaining work: Phase 4 (UX polish) and Phase 5 (perf hardening) are optional future enhancements.

+---

-This document describes a comprehensive plan for implementing **fast, advanced search** across Pokémon in the app (starting with the Pokémon Editor “Search…” bar).
+This document describes a comprehensive plan for implementing **fast, advanced search** across Pokémon in the app (starting with the Pokémon Editor "Search…" bar).

 Today, the Pokémon Editor search term is passed into each box and used primarily for **highlighting** matching Pokémon, not filtering.
 The goal of this plan is to implement a real search system that: